asmita-dahal/asmita-dahal.github.io/index.md

 As a hobby, Asmita Dahal watches lots of movies.
 She is also an avid pet(kinku) lover.

 This is just another line.
-Eidetic lekhiyo.
+Eidetic lekhiyo. aile chai metiyo.